-Ohau Gourmet Mushrooms (MycoBio Ltd) is a ‘low-tech’ startup growing Oyster and Shiitake mushrooms for restaurants and farmers markets on the lower half of the North Island (NZ).
+Ohau Gourmet Mushrooms (MycoBio Ltd) is a ‘low-tech’ startup, growing Oyster and Shiitake mushrooms for restaurants and farmers markets on the lower half of the North Island (NZ).

 2018 was a busy year focused on building our business, with the goal of finding a suitable property in 2019.
-As fortune would have it we found a dream property in Ohau in January, and are now well on our way of realising our vision.
+As fortune would have it we found a dream property in Ohau in January, and are now well on our way of realizing our vision.

 What we grow

 - Oyster mushrooms, both Pink and Phoenix (grey)

 We soon hope to add Hericium aka Coral Tooth to our offering, which is similar to Lions Mane for those who know about this important fungus.

 Practicing permaculture and regenerative farming techniques, we don’t use pesticides, herbicides, or any nasty stuff on our property, we try to use nature wherever possible, which involves developing balanced and natural systems.

 Our goal is to make available food that tastes fantastic, is highly nutritious, and has amazing health properties as well …just google it!

 We also want to offer restaurants a fresh option for their menus that appeals equally to carnivores and to the growing number of vegetarians and vegans, as well as people with other dietary needs.